Page Reviewed / Updated - May 2019

 Cost of Care Calculator

-The average hourly cost of home care in Michigan this year (2018) is a little over $20, at $20.75 / hour, and is nearly on par with the national average.
+The average hourly cost of home care in Michigan this year (2019) is $22.00, and is slightly over the national average of $21.00.
 In comparison to the dramatic cost swings associated with assisted living, home care costs do not vary considerably throughout the state.
-The most affordable home care in Michigan can be found in Flint and Midland, where it costs close to $18.75 - $19.75 / hour.
-The most costly areas of the state are Jackson, Monroe, and Muskegon, where the hourly cost is between $23.50 and $25.
-Home health care is also available for those who need a slightly higher level of care that is medical in nature.
-Statewide, the average hourly cost is $21.75.
-However, depending on where you reside in Michigan, the hourly rate may range from $18.75 / hour to $24.75 / hour.
+The most affordable home care in Michigan can be found in Flint and Niles, where it costs between $18.00 and $20.00 / hour.
+Midland and Bay City also have an average cost below the statewide average at $21.00 / hour.
+The costliest areas of the state are Lansing, Detroit, Battle Creek, and Ann Arbor, where the hourly cost is between $23.00 and $24.75.

-Families using home care may want to consider adult day care several days per week, as it is considerably more affordable even though the Michigan average ($83 / day) in 2018 is higher than the national average ($67 / day).
-This is especially true for persons living in Monroe, Ann Arbor, Bay City, and Saginaw, where the cost can be as low as $71 / day.
-The most expensive areas of the state are Battle Creek, Jackson, and Niles, where daily cost may be between $114 and $183 / day.
+Families using home care may want to consider adult day care several days per week, as it is considerably more affordable even though the Michigan average ($80 / day) in 2019 is higher than the national average ($72 / day).
+This is especially true for persons living in Midland, Detroit, and Saginaw, where the cost can be as low as $64 to $70 / day.
+The most expensive areas of the state are Lansing, Flint, and Ann Arbor, where daily cost may be between $106 and $128.
+Grand Rapids, Battle Creek, Jackson, Niles, and Monroe also have fairly expensive rates with an average cost between $95 and $98 / day.

 Medicaid is a health insurance program, though the benefits it offers go well beyond those of typical health insurance.
 (The state of Michigan and the federal government jointly manage this program.)
 Michigan has several different Medicaid programs, but for the purposes of this article, we are focused on Long Term Care Medicaid and the associated waivers, as these are most relevant to the elderly.